For such a small island, Iceland is packed to the gills with cool adventure sports and cool things to do.

 The genetic makeup of Icelandic horses has remained virtually unchanged for over 1,000 years.

 While some 30,000 horses have left the country over the years, there's a rule that ensures none are allowed to return.
-Nor are other breeds allowed to be brought over.
+Nor are other breeds permitted to be brought over.

 This policy has ensured the Icelandic breed of horse has remained pure over the centuries.
 There are currently 80,000 horses in Iceland.